 Water is a precious resource on the Isles of Scilly and we ask guests to be careful in its use.
 The Isles of Scilly use more freshwater than can be accessed readily from natural sources.
 The desalination plant can produce only a limited amount of freshwater each day, and the water it produces is sometimes not as nice to drink as groundwater.
 We do provide guests with locally bottled water for use in hotel rooms.

-We are looking at getting actively involved in a forthcoming local initiative to look at rainwater harvesting and storage.
+We are actively involved in a local initiative to look at rainwater harvesting and storage.

 We do of course have to do a lot of laundry.
 We try to reduce unnecessary laundry by encouraging guests to only put towels out for laundry if needed, and we have removed table cloths from the restaurant.
 We now work with an island based laundry company to do all our laundry, significantly reducing the “sea miles” that were being done previously when using a mainland based supplier.

 We have removed many single use plastic items from the hotel, for example straws and plastic drinks stirrers, replacing them with cardboard straws or simply removing the items completely.
 We estimate that changing our guest toiletries to a “greener” range (as below), has led to at least 12,000 fewer plastic items being disposed of each year.